 High Cost of Employee Turnover

-Recruiting costs.
-These can be high or low, depending on your organization and the level of the position.
+Recruiting costs can be high or low, depending on your organization and the level of the position.
 A grocery store that is constantly recruiting and hiring cashiers doesn't have a huge incremental cost to recruit one more person.

 When Turnover Is Good for Your Business

-No. A certain percentage of voluntary turnover is, in fact, good and can benefit a business.
+Not all employee turnover should be viewed as negative.
+A certain percentage of turnover is good and can benefit a business.

 What kind of turnover is good?
-The quick answer to this question is: if the new person can bring enough added value to outweigh the costs of recruiting, training, and getting up to speed then the former employee leaving is a good thing.
+The quick answer to this question is: if the new person can bring enough added value to outweigh the costs of recruiting, training, and getting up to speed then the former employee leaving is a positive outcome.

-Here are examples of when turnover is good for your business.
+There are instances when you should fire employees.
+This type of turnover is good for your business.

-Miserable employees.
-Sometimes you have an employee who does a good job, so you can't fault that, but he seems miserable.
-It's not that he's underpaid or overworked, it's just that he isn't happy with this job.
+Sometimes you have an employee who seems miserable at work.
+They are not underpaid or overworked, it's just that they aren't happy at their job.

-Having an employee resign can sometimes feel like a punch to the gut.
-Sometimes, it is really bad for your business.
+A valuable employee resignation can feel like a punch to the gut.
+Sometimes, it is not good for your business.
 You'll suffer not only in turnover costs but in the lost potential that your former employee had.

-It's always worth some self-reflection to figure out if you could have done anything differently.
-For instance, a voluntary quit is a reminder to double-check that your salaries are at market rate and ensure your policies and practices encourage a great workforce.
-But it's also a time to evaluate if the quit is a blessing in disguise.
+It's always worth spending time in self-reflection to figure out if you could have done anything differently.
+For instance, a voluntary quit is a reminder to double-check that salaries and wages are competitive and ensure your policies and practices encourage a great workforce.
+But it's also a time to evaluate whether the employee leaving was for the best.